 Steph Davis, vegan climber

 Steph Davis is a climber who has tackled some of the toughest climbs in the world and achieved a number of firsts.
+She has been a high-profile climber for 25 years and is known as one of the most successful climbers globally.

 She is believed to be the only woman to have free-soloed at 5.11 grade.
 In 2003 she climbed El Capitan, a 900 metre vertical climb in Yosemite national park, in one day.
 Only one woman had done so before.
 In 2005 she free-climbed the Salanthe Wall on El Capitan, which had never been free-climbed by a woman before.
 She also became the first woman to climb Torre Egger in Patagonia in one day.